 Arrests by PYD Forces

 Another series of arrests took place between February 25 and March 1, 2019 in areas under PYD control.
 Members of the YPG arrested two women at the checkpoint Hazina in the northwest of Ar-Raqqah.
 The women were accused of being members of ISIS (SMART News, February 25, 2019).
-In addition, the YPG arrested seven persons, for unknown reasons, in various IDP camps west of Ar-Raqqah (SMART News, February 25, 2019).
+In addition, the YPG arrested seven people, for unknown reasons, in various IDP camps west of Ar-Raqqah (SMART News, February 25, 2019).
 On February 28, YPG forces confiscated nine oil-laden trucks and arrested the drivers in the eastern section of Gantari road, Ar-Raqqah province.
-One of the drivers resisted the arrest.
-Members of the YPG beat him up, where after he had to be taken to a hospital for medical treatment (SMART News).
+One of the drivers resisted arrest and members of the YPG beat him up, after which he had to be taken to a hospital for medical treatment (SMART News).
 On March 1, the PYD security service Asayiş arrested seven young men in the village of Al-Bu’as and three young men in the village of Hazima.
 They were forcibly recruited for the Syrian Democratic Forces (SDF) (SMART News).

 Ban on Motorcycles in Ar-Raqqah

 The Self-Administration recently issued a ban on motorcycles in the city of Ar-Raqqah.
-The prohibition was followed by numerous arrests of young men, who had violated the ban.
-Three young men were arrested by the Asayiş on February 24 for driving motorcycles in Ar-Raqqah (SMART News).
+The ban was followed by numerous arrests of young men, who had violated it, including three young men who were arrested by the Asayiş on February 24 for driving motorcycles in Ar-Raqqah (SMART News).
 Presumably for the same reason, nine other young men were arrested by the Asayiş and the Syrian Democratic Forces (SDF) on February 28 and March 1 (SMART News).
-On March 2, some young people demonstrated against the ban in Ar-Raqqah, which resulted in the arrest of five additional persons (SMART News).
-Another sixteen persons were arrested by the Asayiş on March 3 after driving motorcycles around the city (SMART News).
+On March 2, some young people demonstrated against the ban in Ar-Raqqah, which resulted in the arrest of five additional people (SMART News).
+Another sixteen people were arrested by the Asayiş on March 3 after driving motorcycles around the city (SMART News).

 Arrests of KNC-Members

-Forces of the PYD arrested two members of the Kurdish National Council (KNC) in Syria in the village of Al-Halik in northeastern Syria.
-The two KNC-members, Fawaz Ali and Bahzad Baruji, their party affiliations are unknown, had participated in the organization of a memorial ceremony for the anniversary of the death of Mustafa Barazani (ARK News).
+Forces of the PYD arrested two members of the Kurdish National Council (KNC) in the village of Al-Halik in northeastern Syria.
+The two KNC-members, Fawaz Ali and Bahzad Baruji, of unknown party affiliations, participated in the organization of a memorial ceremony for the anniversary of the death of Mustafa Barazani (ARK News).